qtinuum/QtnProperty/README.md

 * Delegates to customize look and feel properties in property widget
 * PEG (property/enum generator) - it's optional tool like Qt moc which generates properties hierarchy from QML like files into C++ code.

-Here are some screenshots of the Demo application:
+Some screenshots of the Demo application:
 ![Demo_screenshot_linux](Docs/img/Demo1.png)
 ![Demo_screenshot_win](Docs/img/DemoWin.png)